Albert Bender (art patron): Judaism

 Bender was described as "the best-known Jew in San Francisco" in the 1930s.
 He "was a founding board member of the Federation of Jewish Charities and a long-time congregant of Emanu-El, whose cavernous sanctuary could not hold all who came to his funeral."

 Albert Bender Exhibition, Dublin

 A permanent exhibition at the National Museum of Ireland opened in 2008, entitled "A Dubliner's Collection of Asian Art - The Albert Bender Exhibition."
-This exhibition displays the material donated by Bender to the National Museum of Ireland during the 1930s.
+This exhibition displays the material donated by Bender to the National Museum of Ireland during the 1930s when his gifting, initially refused, was accepted by the museum's director Adolf Mahr, later the leader of the Nazi party in Ireland.
 The collection is on display at the museum's Decorative Arts and History site at Collins Barracks, Dublin.
 The modern remounting of this exhibition displays a selection from the 260 objects of Asian art Bender donated, with one of the most important set of objects being the set of rare thangkas (Buddhist tapestries) from 18th-century Tibet.
 There is also a large display of Japanese woodblock prints, Chinese metalwork and religious figures.